2010 Pacific hurricane season

-Unlike the previous season, the first storm of the season, Agatha, formed during the month of May.
-Agatha developed on May 29 near the coast of Guatemala.
+The first system of the season, Agatha, developed on May 29 near the coast of Guatemala.
 In the second week of June, a sudden spree of tropical cyclones developed, and between June 16 and 22, four cyclones formed, including the two major hurricanes of the season, Celia and Darby, the first of which reached Category 5 intensity.
-However, following the record active June, July saw zero named storms.
+This near-record activity was a reversal from the previous season, when no storm formed until June 18.
+Following this activity, July saw zero named storms.
 In August and September only 2 tropical storms and one hurricane formed.
 Tropical Depression Eleven-E caused a great deal of flooding in southern Mexico, causing millions of dollars in damage, as well as causing over 50 deaths and $500 million in damage in areas of Oaxaca and Guatemala.
 Tropical Storm Omeka was a rare off-season storm.

 Seasonal forecasts

 On May 19, 2010, the National Oceanic and Atmospheric Administration (NOAA) released their forecast for the 2010 Central Pacific hurricane season, which would start on June 1.
 They expected two or three cyclones to form in or enter the region throughout the season, below the average of four or five storms.
 The below-average activity forecast was based on two factors: the first was the continuance of a period of decreased activity in the central Pacific; and second, the effects of a Neutral El Niño–Southern Oscillation (ENSO) or La Niña, both of which reduce cyclone activity in the region.
 However, in light of the near-miss of Hurricane Felicia the previous year, forecasters at the Central Pacific Hurricane Center gave the public a basic message for the 2010 season, "Prepare!
 Watch!
 Act!".

 On May 27, 12 days after the official start of the 2010 eastern Pacific hurricane season, NOAA released their forecast for the basin.
 Similar to the forecast for the central Pacific, below-average activity was expected, with nine to fifteen named storms forming, four to eight of which would become hurricanes and a further one to three would become major hurricanes.
 This lessened activity was based on the same two factors as the central Pacific, decreased activity since 1995 and the ENSO event.
 Overall, NOAA stated there was a 75% chance of below-average activity, 20% of near-normal and only a 5% chance of above-average due to a strong La Niña.